eerimoq/simba/doc/library-reference/kernel/time.rst

 .. module:: time
    :synopsis: System time.

-This module have functions to set and get the wall clock time.
-Also provides functions to add and subtract time structs, along with other time related functions.
+This module implements wall clock time, date and low overhead microsecond timing functions.

+The `time_micros*()` functions are intended for bit banging drivers, requiring precise microsecond timing with very low overhead.
+The microsecond counter wraps quite frequently, and it's recommended to only measure very short time periods.
+The maximum time that can be measured is port specific, and can be read at runtime with `time_micros_maximum()`.

 ----------------------------------------------